0x-xsh/projet_web/README.md

 ### High Availability and Horizontal Scaling

-Our Kubernetes deployment is configured for high availability and dynamic horizontal scaling:
+My Kubernetes deployment is configured for high availability and dynamic horizontal scaling:

 1. **Multiple Replicas**: Each service is deployed with 2 replicas by default for redundancy:
    ```yaml